abcnorio/nspawn-aiml/Readme.md

 - double cross-check whether `iptables` rules can really drop the `OUTPUT` chain (see script)
 - make installation more (half-)automatic
 - make network setup easier (difficult, too many possibilities in relation to local needs, permissions, etc.)
-- add `bind` switch to mount r/o folders from the host into the container
 - check whether `chattr` can change file attributes from within the container if the host already set those permissions
 - add some cronjobs for on-access scans of the container, esp. for python installs (...some script...)
 - investigate whether the container really cannot read out keyboard strokes, etc. from the host